doomedramen/playwright-coverage-reporter/README.md

 - ✅ Create synthetic elements for coverage tracking
 - ✅ Generate meaningful coverage reports
 - ✅ Work with any existing Playwright tests
+- ✅ Use a 0% threshold by default for mixed test suites (no configuration needed!)

 ### Basic Usage (with customization)